samplchallenges/samplchallenges.github.io/_roadmap/02_specialissues.md

 We also ask you to cite the SAMPL dataset(s) you used.
 These are versioned on Zenodo, and a link will be available from the SAMPL repository for the challenge in which you participated.

 Of course, we also appreciate it if you cite any overview/experimental papers relevant to the particular SAMPL challenge you participated in.

+## Past support

+We are grateful to Terry Stouch for his many years of support for the SAMPL challenges, and to *J. Comp.
+Aided Mol.
+Design* (JCAMD) for the many special issues it previously hosted.